 Discover Which Foods Best Complement Your Body’s Unique Chemistry

-First, your must determine what your food sensitivity is.
+First, you must determine what your food sensitivity is.

 You do this initially by paying attention to your body very closely after you eat.

-Generally, a particular food will either enhance your energy, or drain your energy.
-Period.
-End of story.
+Generally, a particular food will either enhance your energy or drain your energy.

-If a food feels like it drains your energy after you eat it, you could have a food hypersensitivity.
+If a food feels as though it’s draining your energy after you eat it, you could have a food hypersensitivity.

 Your job is to observe your body objectively to determine its genuine response to the foods you eat.

 …food intolerance is negative reaction, often delayed, to a food, beverage, food additive, or compound found in foods that produce symptoms in one or more body organs and systems, but it is not a true food allergy.
 A true food allergy requires the presence of Immunoglobin E (IgE) antibodies against the food, and a food intolerance does not”

 If you want to get more exacting, there are phone apps that help you easily determine your heart rate after you eat.